 The cake itself was very simple.
 After icing the cake, I simply ran a Wilton cake comb on the side.
 I then piped some "grass" with Wilton Decorating Tip 233/Ateco 133 as the bottom border.
 I used the Juniper Green color for the grass.

 The most work done on this cake are the daisies, but they were not difficult to make at all.
 I made it as shown on the gum paste gerbera tutorial.
 What I did differently is that I thinned out the petals one by one by using what I call the pencil tool.
 You know, the gum paste tool that looks like a sharpened pencil but without the lead of course.
 There might be an actual name for it, so please do let me know.
-It came with the Wilton Gum Paste Flowers Kit .
+It usually comes with a gum paste tool kit like this.
 I simply rolled the tool from side to side on each petal to thin it out.
 I loved the way they came out.

 For the large leaves used on top the cake, I used the leaf cutter that came with the Wilton gum paste kit.
 I pressed a dried corn husk on it to make some texture.
 I then let it dry on some crumpled up paper towel so that it does not dry flat.

 The butterflies where made cut using the PME butterfly cutter.
 I embossed some flowers on the butterfly using an acrylic stamp.

 For leaves, I used the daffodil cutter from the Wilton gum paste kit and thinned it with the pencil tool.
 I then cut into three individual leaves.
 I used two leaves per cupcake but you can skip the cutting part and just have 3 leaves per cupcake.

 This is the final cake with the greeting written on a gum paste scroll.